ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 * `Enable RX WiFi` will put the bound and connected receiver into WiFi mode to facilitate updating via WiFi (if the receiver has WiFi capabilities).

-* `Enable Backpack WiFi` will put the TX Backpack into WiFi mode (available only to TX modules with backpacks connected and updated to the new [Backpack](https://github.com/ExpressLRS/Backpack) firmwares).
+* `Enable Backpack WiFi` will put the TX Backpack into WiFi mode (available only to TX modules with backpacks connected and updated to the new [Backpack](https://github.com/ExpressLRS/Backpack) firmware).

-* `Enable VRx WiFi` will put the VRx [Backpack](https://github.com/ExpressLRS/Backpack) that is bound and connected to the onboard TX Backpack into WiFi mode to facilitate updating via WiFi.
+* `Enable VRX WiFi` will put the VRX [Backpack](https://github.com/ExpressLRS/Backpack) that is bound and connected to the onboard TX Backpack into WiFi mode to facilitate updating via WiFi.

 ### Backpack Options